Hearing and hearing loss. How to prepare for your appointment

 There are many factors that may affect your hearing, including:

-Long-term exposure to noise
+long-term exposure to noise

-Blockages of the ear, such as wax.
+blockage of the ear, such as wax.

 Effects of hearing loss